Blockchains/badger-docs/Governance.md

 ## Voting

+### App Panel
-Users can create and vote on Finance, Token, and Token Request votes through the Aragon App Panel.
+Users can create Finance, Token, and Token Request votes through the Aragon App Panel.

+### Console
-Agent votes can only be created through the Aragon App Console:
+Agent votes can only be created through the Aragon Console:

 - Syntax
   - `act/agentAddress/contractAddress/method(type: value)`